JigolKa/next-crud/README.md

 ## Documenation

-We do not have a documentation at this moment
+You can access the full documentation at [next-crud-docs.vercel.app](https://next-crud-docs.vercel.app)

 ## Getting started